 In the 1990s, Cowan and Gonella worked together at lobbying powerhouse Cassidy & Associates, whose founder Gerald Cassidy is himself a member of Columbia.
 Cowan ran the firm's astroturf operations while Gonella recruited new clients.
 Cowan's astroturf clients included the oil, tobacco, pharmaceutical and telecom industries.

 In 1995, Cowan was caught up in another scandal, this time involving use of names without permission.
 Operators in a boiler room operated by a subcontractor were supposed to call people and read a script asking if they were in favor of competition in telecommunications.
 If the answer was yes, they were asked if a message could be sent to Congress in opposition to a bill that long-distance companies wanted to defeat.
 Messages were sent signed by 56,000 people who had not given permission.

 The McNamara letter does not reveal how much the country club—which charges an initiation fee of $70,000—is spending, but the expenditure is not small.
-Not enough money could be found in an annual budget of more than ten million dollars, and the club is drawing from its capital reserves.
+Not enough money could be found in an annual budget of more than ten million dollars, and the club drew from its capital reserves.
 “The only grass roots at Columbia Country Club grow in the fairways,” commented Karren Pope-Onwukwe, co-chair of Prince George's Advocates for Community-based Transportation.